 You can also use this icon for the edit frame menu command definition item itself.
-For instructions to set the icon for an item, see the section How to Set the Icon for an Item.

 5. In the Content Editor, in the default field editor command definition item, in the Data section, in the Fields field, enter the names or IDs of the fields to include in the field editor, separated by a pipe character ("|").